artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

 2. AtoM will redirect you to the accession record :ref:`browse page
    <page-type-browse>`.
 Select the record you want by clicking on the
-   hyperlink Identifier.
-You can also search for an :term:`accession record` with the accession records :term:`search box` located at the bottom of the browse page.
-For more information on searching for :term:`accession records
+   hyperlinked accession title.
+You can also search for an :term:`accession record` with the accession records :term:`search box` located at the top of the browse page.
+For more information on searching for :term:`accession records <accession record>` in AtoM, see:
-   <accession record>` in AtoM, see: :ref:`Searching for accession records
+   :ref:`Searching for accession records <dedicated-search-accessions>`.
-   <dedicated-search-accessions>`.

 .. image:: images/accession-browse.*
    :align: center
-   :width: 70%
+   :width: 90%
    :alt: The accession record browse page

 ..
 TIP::